-Browsing antiques at a fair, shop or market is the perfect way to spend a crisp autumn day, whether you’re on the lookout for a bargain or simply admiring the fascinating pieces of history that can be found there.
+Browsing antiques at a fair, shop or market is the perfect way to spend an afternoon.
+You may be on the lookout for a bargain or simply admiring the fascinating pieces of history that can be found there.

-Antiques are not only a potential investment - they can also add interest and a sense of maturity to your home, and as more and more shoppers turn their backs on run-of-the-mill, mass-produced goods, the craftsmanship, history and individuality of antiques are making them more sought after than ever.
+Antiques, however, are not only a potential investment - they can add interest and a sense of maturity to a home.
+More and more shoppers are turning their backs on run-of-the-mill, mass-produced goods, making the craftsmanship, history, and individuality of antiques even more sought after.

 Take a look at our guide to choosing key pieces for your home...

-There are a wealth of fabulous opportunities to purchase antiques across the UK, from flea markets and car boots sales to dedicated antiques fairs and auctions.
+There's a wealth of opportunities to purchase antiques across the UK, from flea markets and car boot sales to dedicated antiques fairs and auctions.

-If you know where you want to put your antique piece, take a picture on your phone along with the measurements of the space and any doorways it will need to fit through.
+If you know where you want to put your antique piece, take a picture on your phone.
+It's also a good idea to bring along the measurements of the space and any doorways it will need to fit through.
 Sometimes it can be difficult to remember these things on the spot, so a little forward-planning here will serve you well.

-It may sound obvious, but only buy an antique piece if you are really drawn to it; that way, any profit you may make from it in years to come is purely a bonus.
-As you would with any decorative purchase, think about why you really like it - is it just because it’s on trend now, or have you admired that style for a while now?
+It may sound obvious, but only buy an antique piece if you are really drawn to it.
+This makes any profit you make from it in years to come purely, a bonus.
+As you would with any decorative purchase, think about why you really like it.
+Is it just because it’s on trend now or have you admired that style for a while now?

-When you’re mid-haggle or doubling back to look at that same piece again, it can be helpful to hear honest and impartial words of advice, so bring a partner or friend who you know will help you make a balanced decision.
+When you’re mid-haggle or doubling-back to look at that same piece again, it can be helpful to hear honest and impartial words of advice.
+Bring a partner or friend who you know will help you make a balanced decision.

 Don’t forget, antiques also make wonderful gifts.
-Not only can they be one-of-a-kind, antique pieces can be passed through the family and enjoyed for generations – who can say that about an iPad?
+Not only can they be one-of-a-kind, antiques can be passed through the family and enjoyed for generations.
+Who can say that about an iPad?

-A single mirror with a striking shape or several smaller ones clustered together make for an eye-wall display and can be found at most antiques fairs.
+A single mirror with a striking shape or several smaller ones clustered together make for an eye-catching wall display.
+They can also be found at most antiques fairs.

-It’s often the little details which make a room, and vintage door knobs, knockers and handles are an excellent example.
-Glass and porcelain door and drawer knobs can be especially striking, while metal drawer pulls are also popular and sit well in studies or kitchens.
+It’s often the little details that make a room and vintage door knobs, knockers, and handles are an excellent example.
+Glass and porcelain door and drawer knobs can be especially striking.
+Whereas, metal drawer pulls are popular and sit well in studies and kitchens.

 Buying large pieces of antique furniture can be risky unless you know what to look for, so we would recommend sticking with smaller items such as side tables and having large pieces custom made for your home.

-It’s easy to go overboard on antiques, with the result that your home looks like an antiques fair itself, plus too many bold pieces can take attention from other aspects of the room.
+It’s easy to go overboard on antiques, with the result that your home looks like an antiques fair itself.
+Moreover, too many bold pieces can take attention from other aspects of the room.
 Decide whether you’re on the lookout for one statement piece, such as a quirky chandelier, or a number of smaller ones, such as a collection of plates – and don’t get distracted.

 Too many brown or metallic shades can make your home look tired or old-fashioned.
-Ceramics often have beautiful glazes which add brightness and texture, while lighting pieces and artworks can also be a good source of colour.
+Ceramics often have beautiful glazes which add brightness and texture.
+Likewise, lighting pieces and artworks can also be a good source of colour.

-If you’re buying something practical you intend to use, for example lighting or a sewing machine, do a little research to find out how easy it would be to repair, or, if you don’t want to do it yourself, whether there is a good repair shop in your area.
+If you’re buying something practical that you intend to use, for example lighting or a sewing machine, do a little research.
+You'll need to find out how easy it is to repair or, if you don’t want to do it yourself, whether there is a good repair shop in your area.